I’ve been to a fair share of lounges where “180” is the operating principle.

 If, however, guesting people into these airport spaces has been a big part of the card value for you, this perk being reduced is something not everyone will appreciate.
 The choice would be to add people as authorized users (and perhaps sock drawer their cards if they can’t be trusted to carry the card) or encourage others to sign up.

-It’s worth noting that Amex seems to be cooking up interesting additional airport space agreements for Centurion Card, popularly known as ‘Amex Black Card’ holders, including PS @ LAX.
-Amex also seems closer to launching a long rumored new card in between Platinum at $550 a year and Centurion at $5000 a year.
+It’s worth noting that Amex seems to be cooking up interesting additional airport space agreements for the Centurion Card, popularly known as ‘Amex Black Card’, including PS @ LAX access.
+It’s beyond stunning.